This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 What About Other Types of Peppers?

-Spicy chilli peppers should never be fed to your dog.
-Although they’re non-toxic, hot peppers could burn your dog’s mouth, resulting in discomfort and irritation.
-They can also cause your dog to have an upset stomach or diarrhea.
+Capsaicin could burn your dog’s mouth, resulting in coughing, discomfort, and irritation.
+Spicy chilis can also cause your dog to have an upset stomach or diarrhea.

 Of course, some peppers are hotter than others.
-Super-hot chillies, such as Habanero or Scotch Bonnet, will cause more discomfort than a milder variety, although any chilli pepper could be problematic for a dog.
+Super-hot chilies, such as Habanero or Scotch Bonnet, will cause more discomfort than a milder variety, although any chili pepper could be problematic for a dog.

-If your dog gets hold of a particularly spicy chilli, or appears in discomfort, you should always contact your vet for advice.
+If your dog gets hold of a particularly spicy chili, or appears in discomfort, you should always contact your vet for advice.

 Conclusion